remmercier/patchy/README.md

 # the repository's branch
 remote-branch = "master"

-# This is the branch where you will see all result from gitpatchers' work.
+# This is the branch where you will see all result from gpatch's work.
 Set it to any branch you want.
 # WARNING: Make sure you do not store any important work on this branch.
 It will be erased.
 local-branch = "gpatch"